kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 ## Theatre
 - The Autry (LA) - Lighting Board operator for two shows
 - Barnsdall Theatre (LA) - Lighting Designer for a show
-- Trinidad Theatre Workshop (Trinidad)
+- Trinidad Theatre Workshop (Trinidad); I did archival work for them as they were moving into a new space.
 - Central Bank Theatre (in Trinidad); I was an assistant lighting designer
 - Queen's Hall (in Trinidad); think the Maljo show
 - Arielle Tepper Summer Play Festival (New York City; 16 plays worked as a lighting tech intern)